yulkang/figure2struct/README.md

 # figure2struct
-Categorize MATLAB graphics objects in axes/figure and return them as fields of a structure
+Categorize MATLAB graphics objects in a figure/axes and return them as fields of a structure

   h = figure2struct(src)